datacatdata/datacatdata.github.io/_posts/2018-10-08-the-anti-independence-dossier.markdown

 # Manipulation 3: Independence movement is like Brexit

-## Truth: The independence movement
+## Truth: The independence movement shares almost no ideological similarities with Brexit

 The presentation implies that the Catalan independence movement is a nationalist movement of the same nature as the British nationalist movement which drove Brexit to victory, since both show a rural-urban divide: